 - Automating document distribution between companies, suppliers, and customers

-- Sending invoices directly from an ERP solution to payables systems or accounts payable departments
+- Sending invoices directly from an ERP solution to trade payables systems or accounts payable departments

 - Documenting purchase orders, contracts, or agreements.

-Today, several sectors have created their own EDI standards, such as ODETTE and VDA in the automobile sector and Tradacom and VICs in the retail sector.
+Today, several sectors have created their own EDI standards, such as ODETTE and VDA in the automobile sector and Tradacom and VICs in the retail industry.

 Now let’s take into account, for instance, the distinction between the conventional paper purchase order and its computerized equivalent: